The Awful Truth: Cast support for improvisation

 Most of The Awful Truth was improvised on the set.
 McCarey had two guides for directing the film.
 The first was that he believed the film was the "story of my life", because McCarey based many scenes and comic moments on misunderstandings he had had with his own wife (although they never accused one another of infidelity).
-The second guide was McCarey's own lengthy experience directing comedy.
+The second guide was McCarey's lengthy experience of directing comedy.
 Jerry Warriner's need to find a lie to cover for his "boys' night out away from the wives" is a typical scenario McCarey used in many feature motion pictures and short films.
-It was also common in many of the Laurel and Hardy shorts which McCarey directed for only the man's alibi to break down.
+It was also common in many of the Laurel and Hardy shorts which McCarey directed only for the man's alibi to break down.
 Subsequently, in The Awful Truth, it is Jerry's alibi that crumbles.
-The bowler hat sequence in Lucy's apartment was based on a standard bit McCarey had frequently used in Laurel and Hardy films (as well as in the Marx Brothers' comedy Duck Soup (1933), which McCarey had also directed).
+The bowler hat sequence in Lucy's apartment was based on a standard bit McCarey had frequently used in Laurel and Hardy films (as well as in the Marx Brothers' comedy Duck Soup (1933) that McCarey had also directed).
 Dunne's increasingly outrageous mishaps with the car radio in the scene after Jerry and Lucy leave the Vance mansion is similar to Harpo Marx's misadventures with a radio in Duck Soup and incorporates the straight man (Grant for Oliver Hardy) from Laurel and Hardy bits.

-McCarey also relied on his ability to craft a narrative from a series of unrelated sketches, and he often staged portions of his films like musicals, inserting a song to tie elements together.
+McCarey also relied on his ability to craft a narrative from a series of unrelated sketches and he often staged portions of his films like musicals, inserting a song to tie elements together.